Luis-Jovel/Botranslator/README.md

 # Botranslator
-Chatbot for translating messages using the Microsoft Bot Builder Framework for Node.js
+Chatbot for translating messages using the Microsoft Bot Builder Framework for Node.js and the Yandex.Translate API for translations